DefectDojo/django-DefectDojo/docs/content/en/_index.md

 A running example is available on [the demo server](https://demo.defectdojo.org), using the credentials `admin` / `defectdojo@demo#appsec`.
 Note: The demo server is refreshed regularly and provisioned with some sample data.

+You can also find videos of demos on [our YouTube channel](https://www.youtube.com/channel/UC3WVGA1vSO0IV-8cDxdqoPQ).